Orthopedic Surgeons located in Midtown Manhattan, New York, Astoria, & Brooklyn, NY

 If you’ve been sidelined by a sports injury, board-certified orthopedic surgeon Craig H. Dushey, MD, can help.
-Dr. Dushey specializes in treating sports injuries of the knee and hip at Manhattan Orthopedics, with locations in Midtown West Manhattan and Astoria in New York.
+Dr. Dushey specializes in treating sports injuries of the knee and hip at Manhattan Orthopedics, with locations in Midtown Manhattan, Brooklyn and Astoria in New York.
 For excellent care of sports injuries, call your nearest New York City office or book an appointment online today.

 The hip is a ball-and-socket joint that connects the round head of your femur (thighbone) to a cup-shaped depression in your pelvis (acetabulum).
 Dr. Dushey treats a wide range of hip injuries, including: